ncbi/sra-tools/docs/markdowns/data_formats/SRA_dataformats.md

 Illumina fastq and sam/bam specifications support a quality bit that is set by the sequencing instrument and SRA Lite stores this as a "pass"/"reject" Read_Filter value.
 If this bit is set in the submitted fastq or bam file, the value is retained.
 If it is not, SRA will set a pass/reject value based on the quality score distribution within each read.
 Reads that have more than half of quality score values <20 are flagged "reject".
 Reads that begin or end with a run of more than 10 quality scores <20 are also flagged "reject".
 Reads that pass these quality checks are flagged "pass".
 When dumping data using the fastq-dump, fasterq-dump, or sam-dump utilities in the SRA toolkit, all reads are included by default.

+## cSRA - compressed aligned format

+The cSRA format uses compression by reference to reduce the size of the SRA storage footprint.
+Compression by reference uses the reference sequences in the alignment to reduce the storage size of the SRA runs themselves.
+Compression by reference requires a reference sequence, either in the REFERENCE table within the cSRA or as an external VDB format file, as a method to compress the sequence data information.
+Consequently, reading the data in a cSRA archive file may require the availability and download of many additional references.